Key Takeaways

 - Custom Orthotics: Reduces pressure on the bunion and improves foot alignment.
 Supports the metatarsal bone and reduces bunion pressure.
 Prevents progression of bunion deformity.

-- Shockwave Therapy promotes healing and reduces pain in the big toe joint.
+- Shockwave Therapy: Promotes healing and reduces pain in the big toe joint.
 Reduces pain and inflammation without injections or medication.
 Non-invasive treatment requiring no downtime.

 - Anti-Inflammatory Medications: Eases swelling and discomfort caused by bunion irritation.
 Provides short-term pain relief for mild to moderate cases.